aws-samples/aws-online-data-migration-workshop/kinesis/README.md

 			python application-metrics-generator.py tenant-metrics-stream

-3. You then should see the data that is sent to Kinesis.
+3. You should then see the data that is being sent to Kinesis.
 Keep the script running until the end of this lab in order to produce enough data.

-In the AWS Management Console, return to Amazon Kinesis.
-Select your stream under “Monitoring” and observe the PUT metrics associated with your stream.
-It may takes a few minutes for CloudWatch to show up the new metrics.
+4. In the AWS Management Console, return to Amazon Kinesis.

+5. Select your stream under "Monitoring”, and observe the PUT metrics associated with your stream.
+It may take a few minutes for CloudWatch to show the new metrics.

 <br/><br/>